Amazon Echo Show 10 3rd Gen review: You spin me right round

 - Expensive compared to other Echo Show units

 We've seen a proliferation of smart speakers in recent times, with seemingly everyone jostling to deliver good quality audio and a smart home experience for around $150 or thereabouts.
 The Smart Display space, where a touchscreen is married to a smart speaker to give you visual information as well as spoken, has moved considerably more slowly.
-Google's just announced its 2nd Generation Nest Hub, and to combat it, Amazon's bringing the 3rd Generation of its Echo Show 10 down under.
+Google has just announced its 2nd generation Nest Hub, and to combat it, Amazon is bringing the 3rd generation of its Echo Show 10 Down Under.

 The Echo Show 10 3rd Gen has one genuinely unique selling point.
 Where other smart displays are stationary devices, the Echo Show can move, guided by its camera through a full 350 degrees.
 It's a neat trick, but Amazon doesn't really make enough of it to make it a compelling prospect.